A common question I get asked is; “Can two personality reports be the same?”

 This should be reassuring, as it is indicative that the recruitment process is working, particularly if a candidate has a personality profile compatible with the work being offered.

 There are dozens and dozens of possibilities, as to where a user can appear on the PeopleMaps Map.
-If you want to see personality in high resolution, then look at their PeopleMaps Map.
-PeopleMaps operates at a higher granularity than most other professional profiling system.
+PeopleMaps operates at a higher granularity than most other professional profiling systems.
 This is achievable thanks to the Map and the fact we do not use labels.

-When you use the high resolution 10Q questionnaire, PeopleMaps aims for the user to agree with 80% of the statements made.
+When you use the high-resolution 10Q questionnaire, PeopleMaps aims for the user to agree with 80% of the statements made.
 Even when two users have identical reports, the chances are they will disagree with different statements.
 This is where the report becomes much more personal.
+So it is useful to quote extracts from their report and ask candidates whether they agree with it or not and what they think about the statement.
+It is very unlikely that two people will have the same response to this.

 Labels and The PeopleMaps Map

 Most professional profiling systems use labels.
 It’s convenient for both the provider and the user.
-However using labels also brings with it some drawbacks.
+However, using labels also brings with it many drawbacks.

 It’s not enough to see the point on the Map that represents the user most often, you should also be able to see the surrounding area where they can move in and out of, should the need arise.